greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-table.html.md

 All Greenplum Database tables are distributed.
 When you create or alter a table, you optionally specify `DISTRIBUTED BY` \(hash distribution\), `DISTRIBUTED RANDOMLY` \(round-robin distribution\), or `DISTRIBUTED REPLICATED` \(fully distributed\) to determine the table row distribution.

-**Note:** The Greenplum Database server configuration parameter `gp_create_table_random_default_distribution` controls the table distribution policy if the DISTRIBUTED BY clause is not specified when you create a table.
+> **Note** The Greenplum Database server configuration parameter `gp_create_table_random_default_distribution` controls the table distribution policy if the DISTRIBUTED BY clause is not specified when you create a table.

 For information about the parameter, see "Server Configuration Parameters" of the *Greenplum Database Reference Guide*.